davidbhr/CompactionAnalyzer/README.md

 path_seg = None                  # load in a saved.segmetnion.npy
 ```

-Then we can start the analyis using the single function (follow the full 'CompactionAnalysis.py' script)
+Now we can start to analyse all our cells individually using the single function `StuctureAnalysisMain` (follow the full `CompactionAnalysis.py` script):

 ```python
 # Start the structure analysis with the above specified parameters